 - 1. Market classes will be determined by weight.
 Classes will be divided at the discretion of the superintendent and/or judge. - 2.
 Market animals cannot be shown in breeding classes, except in the case of a backup female market animal which can be designated as a breeding animal PRIOR to exhibiting in a market class.
 An animal may only be shown in Breeding OR Market. - 3.
 Breeding classes will be shown before specialty classes (like youth herd).
 Animals must be shown in breeding classes to be shown in specialty classes. - 4.
 Champions are selected for each breed within a species where quality is indicated.
-Each species then selects Supremes from the Champions. - 5.
-Breeding Classes will be held for any breed with three or more entries.
-Breeds without the required entries will be shown in an AOB (all other breeds) class.
+Each species then selects Supremes or Best of Show from the Champions.